 When here, you can soak in the countryside charm and glory of Majuli, the world’s largest river island.
-Appearing in the tentative list of UNESCO World Heritage Site, the Island is medley of enthralling sights of the extended water body, amazing wooden boats and emerald green paddy fields.
+Appearing in the tentative list of UNESCO World Heritage Sites, the Island is a medley of enthralling sights of the extended water body, amazing wooden boats, and emerald green paddy fields.
 If all these are not enough then there are various other reasons for planning a holiday in Majuli, a gem of Northeast India.
 Take a look!

 Explore the Shri Shri Dakhinpat Satra

 Built in the year 1584, the Shri Shri Dakhinpat Satra is visited by innumerable devotees from all over the world.
 The Satra is one of the best places to visit in India for serenity seekers.
 The Satra features a decorated gateway engraved with religious animals, motifs, and flowers.